 - Seeing thinking as a discipline: Many people usually think only when there is a problem to solve.
 To great leaders, thinking is a steel discipline to comply.
 If you want to have good thinking, you have to spend time practising, no one possesses outstanding wisdom from birth.

 - Accessing many new ideas and different types of people: Great leaders are very selective in their use of time and spend most of their time meeting people who can bring them challenges.

 - Avoiding the old-fashion ways of thinking: Common thinking means that you do not think at all.
 Most people find it uncomfortable to give up the old, ineffective but familiar way of thinking.
 Meanwhile, high-performance leaders have very different thinking styles, and they really do not care what others think as common sense.

 2. The leader’s action and choices of behaviour

 More and more businesspeople believe that they must develop leadership traits - and this means that the leader does not put their true nature into business.
 In fact, understanding, flexibility, and sensitivity are more important than a set of norms.

-Leaders must deal with the situations that require specific behavioural responses; most tend to respond in the reflexive thinking style.
-This means that they often do not consider the impact of such reaction on others.
+Leaders must deal with situations that require specific behavioural responses; most tend to respond in the reflexive thinking style.
+This means that they often do not consider the impact of such a reaction on others.
 However, if they take a moment to assess the situation and how their behaviour can affect others, then their leadership will work!

 Great leaders have a clear vision that can inspire the whole group to make that vision a reality.
 Most team members will accept challenges and complete them if their leader understands the rules of decentralisation, not putting all the burden on the leader’s shoulders.
-The way to do it is giving the members the right tools, and level of authority so that they can work and achieve goals.
+The way to do it is by giving the members the right tools, and level of authority so that they can work and achieve goals.
 When combined with boldness in vision and strong faith of the leader, the ability to achieve success is high.

 Read more: Why is Collaborative Leadership Important?